JetBrains/marketplace-docs/topics/marketplace-general/plugin-overview-page.md

 Change notes help you track the progress you’ve made on your plugin, introduce new features, announce changes, and recap bug fixes.

-To add change notes, write a short summary of the changes in a new plugin version inside the ```change-notes``` tag of the plugin.xml file.
+To add change notes, write a short summary of the changes in a new plugin version inside the `change-notes` tag of the <path>plugin.xml</path> file.
 The latest change notes will be displayed in the What’s new section of a plugin page and in the Plugin Manager inside IDEs.
 If there are too many change notes, please consider adding them as a [Custom page](custom-pages.md) and providing a link to it or to an external page in the change notes.

 ## Contacts and resources